Dublin

 The situation of Dublin returnees

-SEF usually informs CPR beforehand of the date of arrival, flight details and medical reports (if applicable).
-Upon arrival at the airport, asylum seekers receive a notification to present themselves at SEF-GAR in the following day(s) and are referred to CPR’s Refugee Reception Centre (CAR) in Bobadela or to other facilities or organisations (ISS/SCML), as applicable, for the provision of reception conditions.
+SEF usually informed CPR beforehand of the date of arrival, flight details, and medical reports (if applicable).
+Upon arrival at the airport, asylum seekers received a notification to present themselves at SEF-GAR in the following day(s) and were referred to CPR’s Refugee Reception Centre (CAR) in Bobadela or to other facilities or organisations (ISS/SCML), as applicable, for the provision of reception conditions.[68]
+According to CPR’s experience, practice in this regard has been irregular since the beginning of AIMA’s operations, and, even when CPR is informed in advance of the arrival of Dublin returnees, no other reports are provided.

 In accordance with the Asylum Act, where the asylum seeker withdraws their application implicitly by disappearing or absconding for at least 90 days without informing SEF, the file can be deemed closed by the National Director of SEF.[69]
 Notwithstanding, the applicant is entitled to reopen their asylum case by presenting themselves to SEF at a later stage.
 In this case, the file is to be resumed at the exact stage where it was discontinued by the National Director of SEF.[70]